 In the background is a clear view of Joseph and Sarah Peter’s home for more than 50 years at Preston Green.

 Four years after arriving in Preston, Joseph married Sarah Joyner.
-The Joyner family (who had their roots in the parish of Hitchin) moved to Preston in the 1770s.
+The Joyner family (who had their roots in the parish of Hitchin) had moved to Preston in the 1770s.
 Later, Sarah established a plaiting school for village children at their home at Preston Green.
 Joseph and Sarah had 13 children between 1830 and 1852 including three who died young and who were buried at Kings Walden.
 The surviving children married Preston people including members of the Palmer, Jeeves, Sharp, Andrews and Payne families.
 The Peters boys did not follow in the family trade as shoemakers.
 All were described as ‘ag labs’ in the 1871 census, but two seem to have specialized in caring for horses - William (groom) and Samuel (horsekeeper).
-Most stayed in Preston for a time - Joseph (Blacksmiths Road), Samuel (Church Lane), Peter and Elijah (The Green), and Thomas (Back Lane).
+Most stayed in Preston for a time - Joseph (at Blacksmiths Road), Samuel (Church Lane), Peter and Elijah (The Green), and Thomas (Back Lane).
 Towards the end of the century, some had joined the drift away from Preston - William was at Wrights Lane, Kings Walden and Samuel was in Little Almshoe.
 The family of Thomas and Martha illustrate the way in which the young people of Preston left the village and scattered in the 1890s.
 Their children Edward and Ezra were at nearby Offley Holes.
 Christopher was a baker’s assistant at Baldock, Herts.
 Amy, Edith and Agnes were in London.
 The patriarch, Joseph Peters, died in October 1883.
 Sarah went to live with her married daughter, Mary Sharp, at Chequers Lane until her death in May 1891.
 Joseph and Sarah had no fewer than 45 grandchildren and in 1901, there were 21 people in Preston with the Peters surname.
 In the middle of the twentieth century, there were still Peters in Preston.
 Joseph and Sarah’s grandchildren, Annie Christobel (who was R. de V. Pryor’s housekeeper until his death in 1945) was living at ‘Laburnum Lodge’, Preston Green; Annie Margaret (Nance) was at 2 Chequers Cottages, Walter Charles was residing at 6 Holly Cottages, Back Lane.
 Joseph and Sarah’s great grandson, Walter Charles and his wife, Queenie, were living at 15 Chequers Lane and James, Hubert and Eliza Peters were at Hitchwood.
 However, in 2004, after more than 150 years of a Peters’ presence in Preston, the name does not appear in the electoral register.One of the noticeably unusual features of the Peters family in the late nineteenth century was their choice of Christian names.
 The full list can be seen from the family tree, but it includes Minnie Euphemia, Florence Georgina, Gilbert Henry, Annie Christobel, Leonard Charles, Agnes Louisa, Amy Priscilla and Edith Lucy.
 At a time when single Christian names were still the norm and names such as Thomas, John, Mary and Elizabeth proliferated, such a variety of names is a refreshing change for the local historian.

 A Peters portrait gallery